Calibre Member Stories

 Zaki

-12-year-old Zaki, shown above, fundraising for Calibre last year, has been partially sighted since birth.
-He has always loved listening to stories with his Mum, Alice, reading to him every night as a child and him keenly sitting next to his kindergarten teacher whenever she would tell a story.
+Zaki's been partially sighted since birth.
+He's always loved listening to stories with his Mum, Alice, reading to him every night as a child and him keenly sitting next to his kindergarten teacher whenever she would tell a story.